hynekcer/django-salesforce/docs/migrations.rst

 administration of the same objects or if an application should work on an existing database and also on a new empty database.

+You can create the initial migrations that reflect the initial stat of the database from a model without any ``sf_managed=True``.
+The consequence is that these migrations will be never reversed by Django

-An option ``--sf-interactive`` allows to interactively skip any individual part of the migration and eventually to continue if you are sure that an error can be ignored (only on a sandbox), e.g. if it failed because a duplicit object has beens created or an object should be deleted, but it has been deleted previously.
+An option ``--sf-interactive`` allows to interactively skip any individual part of a migration and eventually to continue if you are sure that an error can be ignored (only on a sandbox), e.g. if it failed because a duplicit object has beens created or an object should be deleted, but it does not exist now.
 It allows to normally terminate or to ignore an error or to start debugging.

 .. code::